 A Most Excellent Road Trip | North Germany

-Now that 2017 is well and truly underway, it’s time to start planning your trips away to exciting new destinations, yeehaaaw!
+It’s time to start planning your trips away to exciting new destinations, yeehaaaw!
 How about doing something a little different this year?
 Why not take one of our Superferries to Holland and drive cross country to Northern Germany for a most excellent road trip adventure?
 Our first destination is Schwerin, a Northern German city, about 7 hours east of the Hook of Holland.
 It’s a great place to start a tour of the Mecklenburg-Vorpommern Lake District area.

 Mecklenburg-Vorpommern Lake District